noamraph/nix-pills/pills/04-basics-of-language.md

 ## Strings

-It\'s important to understand the syntax for strings.
+It's important to understand the syntax for strings.
 When learning to read Nix expressions, you may find dollars (`$`) ambiguous, but they are very important .
 Strings are enclosed by double quotes (`"`), or two single quotes (`''`).